 Crush the parsley in a mortar and pestle until it’s starting to become a paste.
 You can add a very small amount of lemon juice if this helps, but it’s best to just use the dampness from the soaking at the start.

 Mix in the raw honey and lemon juice and mash it all up well with the pestle.
-You can transfer it to a lighter bowl to use, but I kind of like making the whole thing up in my heavy marble mortar and using it straight from there.
+You can transfer it to a lighter bowl to use, but I kind of like making face masks like this up in my heavy marble mortar and using it straight from there.

-To apply this face mask, first cleanse your skin with a gentle, chemical-free cleanser or try a papaya peal rub.
+To apply this face mask, first cleanse your skin with a gentle, chemical-free cleanser.
 Rinse and pat dry, then gently smooth the mask over your face, avoiding the eye area.
 I like to put extra on the nose to really get to work on any blackheads.

 It doesn’t matter that the crushed up parsley leaves and stalks will only be on parts of your face.
 As long as you’ve mashed up the parsley well and mixed the ingredients, it’s beneficial properties will be throughout the treatment.

-With a towel down on your pillow for any drips, lie down and relax for 10 to 15 minutes.
+With a towel down on your pillow for any drips, lie down and relax for 10 to 15 minutes to let the treatment do it’s work.

 Most people should find this facial treatment very refreshing and revitalizing for their skin.
 After washing it off, follow with a chemical-free moisturizer like hyaluronic acid serum.
 Or try using avocado oil as a face moisturizer, especially in the evening.